andrzejc/build-scripts/README.md

 # build-scripts

-Collection of useful build scripts shared among various projects.
+Collection of useful build scripts, CMake files etc shared among various projects I work with.
+They are focused on automating common tasks (esp. with continuous integration in mind).